tako0614/yurucommu-core/platform/README.md

 # Takos Platform

-Reusable domain code that both Takos backends (public and private) and the front-end clients consume.
+Reusable domain code consumed by the takos OSS backend, the hosted takos-private services, and all front-end clients.
 The package is intentionally limited to code that is safe to use across services; deployment-specific behaviour lives alongside the service that owns it.

 ## Responsibilities